 We hear them lots, on everybody’s shortlist and on girls we know in real life, too.
 But they’re still spunky.

-Daphne – A mythological name, and a sprightly piece of music.
+Daphne – A mythological name, a romantic heroine, and a sprightly piece of music.

 Georgia – Southern and high energy, more action hero than belle of the ball.

 Josie – A favorite Josephine nickname, and a daring stand-alone choice, too.